uhi22/invacare-g50-investigations/readme.md

 ## Progress

+### 2024-10-02: First spin

+The STM32 sends all CAN messages to make the motor spin.

 ### 2024-09-30: Steering reacts

 By sending some half-way proper CAN messages from the STM32 UCM replacement, the servo can be controlled to right-turn.